Get Counseling Services

 Privacy and Confidentiality

 All information you provide during the intake and any future contacts are done voluntarily.
-What you choose to share will be kept in strict confidence.
+What you share will be kept confidential.
 External referrals will be made with written authorization.
 Exceptions to this rule may apply in cases where there is imminent danger to you or others, the consistent threat of imminent harm to self or others and past or present child or adult (elderly person/vulnerable adult) abuse.
+UCS provides clinical training for graduate students in the mental health profession.
+If you have further questions about confidentiality, do not hesitate to raise them with your intake interviewer.

 Referring Others to UCS